 God wants to be in His people’s presence more than His people want to be in His presence.
 God desires us to know Him.
 The problem is sin.
 Not only did it separate us from God.
 We no longer naturally know how to enjoy the presence of God.
+We struggle with worship.
 We have to learn how to enjoy His presence.
 Jesus did not just die on the cross so that our sins could be forgiven and then abandon us.
 He also has given us the Holy Spirit and His Word to teach us to come to know Him.
 In the next few blogs, we will learn more about the spiritual disciplines that bring us into the presence of God.

 We are going to start with the discipline of prayer.
 Richard Foster says that prayer is the “most central” of the God-given disciplines because “it ushers us into perpetual communion with the Father.”
 (Celebration of Discipline, 40).
 If done correctly, it often spurs us to other disciplines.

 One might think that prayer should be easy.
 By definition, it is simply having a conversation with God.
 We generally have numerous conversation in a day.
 Why should conversing with God be more difficult?